todthomson/intro-to-linux-dotnetcore-docker/Step4.md

 ![39-dnu-restore-2](Step4/39-dnu-restore-2.png)

-OK so far so good, let's see what's next...
+So far so good.
+Let's see what's next.

 ```
 dnu build